mrlysin/driveq/README.md

 # driveq
-DriveQ adalah apliaksi penyimpanan file menggunakan Framework Codeigniter 3
+DriveQ is a file storage application using the CodeIgniter 3 Framework

 Donate: https://www.paypal.me/lysin